Shabex/ROOM-AN-ELEPHANT-FORM/README.md

 [ http://localhost:3000/Elephants](http://localhost:3000/Elephants)

-Then, open the `index.html` file on your browser to run the application.
+Then, open the `index.html` file on your browser using live server to run the application.

 The base URL for your API will be
 [ http://localhost:3000/Elephants](http://localhost:3000/Elephants).